ttsudipto/PulmoPred/README.md

 # PulmoPred
-Classification of obstructive and non-obstructive pulmonary diseases on the basis of spirometry using machine learning (ML)
+Classification of obstructive and non-obstructive pulmonary diseases on the basis of spirometry using machine learning (ML).

- Supervised learning classifiers were developed with Support Vector Machine (SVM), Random Forest (RF), Multi-layer Perceptron (MLP), and Naive Bayes (NB) algorithms.
+Supervised learning classifiers were developed with *Support Vector Machine (SVM)*, *Random Forest (RF)*, *Multi-layer Perceptron (MLP)*, and *Naive Bayes (NB)* algorithms.
 The models were trained on spirometry data of patients from Institute of Pulmocare and Research (IPCR), Kolkata, India.
 The MLP model showed optimal performance and is used in the web application.

  **Cite as:**

 >Bhattacharjee, S., Saha, B., Bhattacharyya, P., & Saha, S. (2022).
-Classification of obstructive and non-obstructive pulmonary diseases on the basis of spirometry using machine learning techniques. *Journal of Computational Science*, 63, 101768.
+Classification of obstructive and non-obstructive pulmonary diseases on the basis of spirometry using machine learning techniques. *Journal of Computational Science*, 63, 101768.<br/>
 [https://doi.org/10.1016/j.jocs.2022.101768](https://doi.org/10.1016/j.jocs.2022.101768).

 ## Using the tool